GabyGold67/ButtonToSwitch_ESP32/README.md

 # **Buttons to Switches Library** (ButtonToSwitch_ESP32)

-This library is an evolutionary refactoring of the now discontinued **mpbToSwitch** library.
+This library is an evolutionary refactoring based on my own, now discontinued, **mpbToSwitch** library.

 ## An ESP32-RTOS Arduino library that builds switch mechanisms replacements out of simple push buttons.
 By using just a push button (a.k.a. momentary switches or momentary buttons, _**MPB**_ for short from here on) the classes implemented in this library will manage, calculate and update different parameters to **generate the behavior of standard electromechanical switches**.
 Those parameters include presses, releases, timings, counters or secondary input readings as needed.

-The instantiated switch state is updated independently by a standard FreeRTOS software timer (or ESP-IDF FreeRTOS in this case), that keeps the ON/OFF state of the objects created constantly updated, without constant polling needed.
+The instantiated switch state is updated independently by a standard FreeRTOS software timer (or ESP-IDF FreeRTOS in this case), that keeps the state of the objects created constantly refreshed including the ON/OFF condition, without constant polling needed.
 The timer setup is managed by in-class methods, including the possibility to pause, resume or end the timer of each object independently of the others.
 Each class offers a wide range of methods to set, read and modify every significant aspect of each switch mechanism simulated, and the signal received from the push button is debounced for a correct behavior of the event processing.

 ## The library implements the following switches mechanisms: ###